smallrye/smallrye-reactive-messaging/documentation/src/main/docs/concepts/decorators.md

 Note that if a decorator is available it will be called on every channel.
 The `decorate` method receives the channel name and whether the channel is a connector or not as parameters.
-Decorators are called ordered from highest to lowest priority (from the least value to the greatest), obtained using the `javax.enterprise.inject.spi.Prioritized#getPriority` method.
+Decorators are called ordered from highest to lowest priority (from the least value to the greatest), obtained using the `jakarta.enterprise.inject.spi.Prioritized#getPriority` method.

 !!!Note
     The `SubscriberDecorator` receive a list of channel names because `@Incoming` annotation is repeatable